 How is your current industry position different than your academic postdoc or experience as a graduate student?

 First, companies are overall profit-oriented therefore we work at a much faster pace compared to academia.
 Work is not driven by a final publication – it focuses instead on developing and bringing a final product/drug on the market.
 Second, every experiment or procedure has to be carefully designed, validated and recorded in official databases/files.
 Third, being team-oriented and capable of working together with others truly matters in a corporate setting.
 It is highly expected and valued.
 In a corporate setting, moreover, I see many potential future opportunities for growth and to advance in my career.

-If you could go back in time, to before you received your job offer, and give yourself one piece of advice or encouragement, what would it be?
+If you could go back in time (to before you received your job offer) and give yourself one piece of industry transition advice, what would it be?